 The Application Period for this funding program opens August 5, 2019 and closes November 15, 2019.
 The Program Description and application may be found here: EV Charging Program Description and Application.

 NDEQ plans to use 25% of its VW State Trust funds (approximately $3 million) to fund various other eligible mitigation actions authorized by the Trust.
 Projects might include replacement of Class 4 to 8 local freight, delivery, construction, and utility trucks (Actions 1 and 6), replacement of airport ground support equipment with electric equipment (Action 7), and replacement of large forklifts with electric equipment (Action 8).
 The proportion of funds to be directed to these actions will be determined by the number, type, and cost-effectiveness of projects proposed.
 If there is insufficient demand for projects of these types, some of these funds may be redirected to one of the previously listed funding categories.

 NDEQ is not currently accepting applications for projects in this category.
-We anticipate that project applications for a first round of funding will be solicited in fall 2019.

 Nebraska will implement Trust projects transparently and in a cost-effective manner.
 Documentation of Trust expenses will be made available to the public in accordance with Nebraska Public Records statutes and Trust requirements.
 NDEQ will account for Trust expenditures, conduct audits as necessary to ensure compliance with applicable requirements, and provide semi-annual reports to the Trustee as required by the State Mitigation Trust agreement.
 Documents submitted by project applicants in support of funding requests will also be made publicly available, subject to applicable laws governing the publication of confidential business information and personally identifiable information.